AWGL/SomaticFusion/README.md

 ## IMPORTANT: Updating version on the cluster:
 When updating the pipeline version on the cluster, the rmats folder should be copied from the previous version into the new version of the pipeline.
 This is not on github due to it containing sensitive information but is required for the pipeline to run without errors.

+Also check the version number at the top of the 1_SomaticFusion.sh script is updated, otherwise it will run through the wrong version.

 ## Description: